Thailand for Visitors

 Wat Jed Yod

 Wat Jed Yod is probably one of the least visited major temples.
 Jet Yod translates to "seven peaks" and refers to the seven chedis which top a structure in the temple complex (left).
 It's a very unusual - for Thailand - temple building.
 That's because it's a copy, sort of, of the Mahabodhi Temple at Bodhgaya in India.
-It was built in the 15th century to host the Eighth World Buddhist Council.
+It was built in the fifteenth century to host the Eighth World Buddhist Council.
 Nobody seems to know the results of the council, but the temple remains.
 There's an uninviting cave-like hall in the rectangular base of the structure supporting the seven chedi, while a more typical modern wiharn stands in front of the old monument.

 Of more interest is the exterior, on which several sculpted figures survive.
 Whilst many parts are missing, you can still see some finely detailed figures.
 The whole is unusually asymmetrical, with the figures on one side seated, while those on the other are standing.